elviorodriguez/DiscobaMultimer/README.md

 --num-relax 1
 --use-gpu-relax
 ```
-If you want to use a custom AF2 configuration, see **"Using custom AF2.options file"** section.
+If you want to use a custom AF2 configuration, see **"Using custom AF2.config file"** section.

 NOTE: All the filesystem is based on the `ID1 + "__vs__" + ID2 + "__vs__" + ...` notation.
 If you modify this filesystem nomenclature and then you run additional DiscobaMultimer pipelines with it, your pipeline will not work.

-## Running batchs of DiscobaMSA only predictions (without AF2 predictions)
+## Running batches of DiscobaMSA only predictions (without AF2 predictions)
 Following with the same example as before, it is as easy as removing the `-a` flag.

 ```